Address Matching Software: Validating and Linking Location Data at Scale

 Stage 1: Parse Address Components

-Before any comparison, address strings have to be parsed into structured components: street number, pre-directional (N, S, E, W), street name, street suffix (St, Ave, Blvd), post-directional, secondary unit type (Apt, Ste, Unit), secondary unit number, city, state, and ZIP code.
-Parsing handles both single-field addresses (“123 N Main St Ste 400, Springfield IL 62701”) and already-structured records with separate street, city, state, and ZIP fields.
+Before any comparison, address strings are parsed into structured components: street number, pre-directional, street name, suffix, post-directional, secondary unit type and number, city, state, and ZIP.
+Parsing handles both single-field addresses and already-structured records.

 Stage 2: Standardize to Postal Authority Conventions